dennisXZX/react-hacker-news/README.md

 - Error occurred during data fetching could be handled more elegantly.
 Currently the app only provides limited error handling (showing a simple error message)

 - Mobile UI design could be improved.
 Currently some features are not allowed on mobile view due to time limitation on designing the app.

-- UI could be definitely improved!
-(I'm not very satisfied with it to be honest)

-## FAQs
-- Why some of the features are not shown on mobile (like hot searches)?
-Answer: Although I followed mobile-first design concept, I designed the app as I coded along due to time limitation and open-ended requirements.
-It's a bit of a struggle for me to come up with a decent mobile and desktop design in such a short time, so some of the features I could not make them right on all devices.